franklinqin0/blog/docs/algo/add-two-numbers-ii.md

 ### Recursion (REDO!)

-Frankly, I copied most of the following code, as the recursive function `add_list` is not easy to write(especially what vars to return).
+The recursive function `add_list` is not easy to write(especially what vars to return).
 The idea is:

 1. get the difference in length of `l1` and `l2`
 2. **IMPT**: recursively add two lists and return `head` and `new_carry`.
 Note that `diff` decreases only when `ln1` is longer than `ln2`